christopherxwebb/wikipedia-analyzer/README.md

-# Avantia
-Thank you for giving me the opportunity to work on this, it was a lot of fun!

 # Wikipedia Page Analyzer Challenge

 This application analyzes Wikipedia pages for mentions of bankruptcy and fraud.
 It consists of a React frontend and a Node.js backend.